CongducPham/LowCostLoRaGw/README.md

 Main features of gateway
 ------------------------

+- **NEW** The low-level radio communication library has moved to the SX12XX LoRa library from Stuart Robinson in order to build devices and gateways with **SX126X, SX127X and SX128X LoRa chip**.
 - **NEW** The single-channel gateway now also provides LoRaWAN downlink and OTAA features
 	- see [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-downlink.md)
 - **NEW** Integration and easy configuration of the open-source ChirpStack Network Server as local Network Server